 - Duration.
 Commonly, monthly, quarterly, or yearly subscriptions are offered.
 Here, the longer the subscription time is, the cheaper it is.

-Promotions come in various forms, including in-app advertisement, content distribution, and branding the app design to the sponsor’s brand.
+Promotions come in various forms, including in-app advertisements, content distribution, and branding of the app design to the sponsor's brand.
 The main point of any promotion is to spread the word about the sponsor so that your users start using the promoted brand.

 For example, PlayerUnknown's Battlegrounds (PUBG), a popular battle royal game, partnered with Tesla to add thematic locations and electric vehicles into the game.